PDLT-University-of-York/test-split-site/docs/ultra/form.md

 Forms use a selection of Test question types, making them particularly useful as **asynchronous surveys**.
 However, responses cannot be collected anonymously.

-For example, Forms could be be used to collect:
+For example, Forms could be used to collect:

 - module feedback (mid or end of semester)
 - topic preferences to assign students for group work, projects, presentations etc.